lukehorvat/eternal-lands.js/README.md

 Class representing a client that connects to the EL server directly via a TCP socket.

-This client only works in a Node.js environment, not in a web browser.
+This client only works in Node.js, not in web browsers.

 #### constructor({ host, port })